-- While identity-based segmentation is powerful, purely identity-based policies cannot currentlybe adopted due to the following scenarios: - Identity-based segmentation policies can include access scenarios that cover all origins, such as users, services, and all target resources that consist of services and data.
+While identity-based segmentation is powerful, purely identity-based policies cannot currently be adopted due to the following scenarios:

+- Identity-based segmentation policies can include access scenarios that cover all origins (e.g., users, services) and all target resources that consist of services and data.
 However, enterprise scenarios that involve both on-premises and cloud-based applications require identification of the location of those resources using network parameters.
 Purely identity-based enforcement should by augmented by other factors (e.g., network location) to evaluate risk when performing context-based authorization. - A subset of identity-based segmentation policies (i.e., service identity-based) can be difficult to administer since service identity assignments are often based on specific domains, which makes consistent policy deployment difficult across on-premises systems, cloud-based systems, and different compute runtimes.
-However, this is mitigated by adopting consistent service names across the infrastructure using the concept of a universal identity domain, as recommended in SM-DR11 of [2]. - Having network-level policies alone requires high maintenance due to the continuous changes to their location parameters as containers and virtualized workloads are frequently migrated for availability and performance reasons (e.g., migration to different VMs or to a different pod in containerized applications). - 464 Network-oriented policies cannot be completely eliminated given current compliance 465 requirements and regulations.
-However, relaxing requirements at the network level in exchange 466 for introducing more descriptive policy at the identity level could lead to an improved overall 467 security posture compared to network-oriented security alone. - 468 3.3.
-Multi-Tier Policies for Enterprise ZTA - 469 A successful enterprise ZTA requires multi-tier policies: - 470 Network-tier policies Allowed communication between enterprise network elements 471 (e.g., firewall rules, which are relatively static)
+However, this is mitigated by adopting consistent service names across the infrastructure using the concept of a universal identity domain, as recommended in SM-DR11 of [2]. - Having network-level policies alone requires high maintenance due to the continuous changes to their location parameters as containers and virtualized workloads are frequently migrated for availability and performance reasons (e.g., migration to different VMs or to a different pod in containerized applications).

+Network-tier policies cannot be completely eliminated given current compliance requirements (e.g., PCI/DSS) and regulations.
+However, relaxing requirements at the network level in exchange for introducing more descriptive policy at the identity level could lead to an improved overall security posture compared to network-tier security alone.

+3.3.
+Multi-Tier Policies for Enterprise ZTA

+A successful enterprise ZTA requires multi-tier policies that combine network-tier and identitytier policies:

-- Identity-tier policies Access scope for services and resources based on service and user identities (e.g., dynamic application-to-application communication rules based on identities through a dedicated infrastructure layer, such as user identity provided by an enterprise IAM provider and service identity provided by a standard-based Secure Production Identity Framework for Everyone [SPIFFE] server [4]) - 477 Multi-tier policies can be implemented realistically and are non-disruptive to current compliance - 478 practices.
+- Network-tier policies Allowed communication between enterprise network elements (e.g., firewall rules, which are relatively static).
+This can include restrictions on usage of allowed ports. - Identity-tier policies Access scope for services and resources based on service and user identities (e.g., dynamic application-to-application communication rules based on identities through a dedicated infrastructure layer, such as user identity provided by an enterprise Identity and Access Management (IAM) provider and service identity provided by a standard-based Secure Production Identity Framework for Everyone(SPIFFE) server [4])

+Multi-tier policies can be implemented realistically and are non-disruptive to current compliance practices.
 Other tiers of policy also exist.
-For example, in the context of the service mesh, there - 479 are "application-tier" policies, which apply to the application payload itself.
-These include - 480 coarse-grained WAF rules, fine-grained rules like Spring Cloud Gateway payload validation, and - the validation of request semantics via tools like the Open Policy Agent (OPA).
-Many can even - 482 be enforced by a service mesh, but those policies are beyond the scope of this document. - 483 The difficulty with having all network-tier policies is that policies expressed through firewall - 484 rules have to be continuously changed, depending on the application pair behind those firewalls. - 485 The flexibility in having multi-tier policies is that network-tier policies can be relatively static - 486 while identity-tier policies higher up in the stack (e.g., service to service) can be dynamic, as - 487 illustrated in Fig. 2.
+For example, in the context of the service mesh, there are "application-tier" policies, which apply to the application payload itself.
+These include coarse-grained Web Application Firewall (WAF) rules, fine-grained rules like Spring Cloud Gateway payload validation, and the validation of request semantics via tools like the Open Policy Agent (OPA).
+Many can even be enforced by a service mesh, but those policies are beyond the scope of this document.

+The difficulty with having all network-tier policies is that policies expressed through firewall rules have to be continuously changed, depending on the application pair behind those firewalls.
+The flexibility in having multi-tier policies is that network-tier policies can be relatively static while identity-tier policies higher up in the stack (e.g., service to service) can be dynamic, as illustrated in Fig. 2.